 "Bench Memorandum" means the memorandum of law and authorities concerning the Competition Problem prepared by the Executive Office for the exclusive use of Competition judges, as described in Rule 2.7.
-Note that the Bench Memorandum of the 2017 Philip C. Jessup International Law Moot Court Competition, which broadly covers some of the same topics, is publicly available.

-"Competition" means the 2025 ILSA / Hamilton Lugar International Law Moot Court Competition.
+"Competition" means the 2026 Hamilton Lugar / ILSA Undergraduate International Law Moot Court Competition.